Feline Hyperesthesia Syndrome

 Some cats urinate after being touched in a way that triggers an FHS episode.

-Sadly, Feline Hyperesthesia Syndrome cannot be cured completely, but there are many ways this condition can be managed.
+Feline Hyperesthesia Syndrome cannot be cured completely, but there are ways to manage this condition.
+Veterinarians usually try multiple treatment options since combined treatments work well.

 Patience

-Since FHS is so complex and varies so much based on the individual, it can take a long time to find treatment options that alleviate your cat’s symptoms.
+Since FHS is complex and varies so much based on the individual cat, it can take a long time to find treatment options that alleviate your cat’s symptoms.

-Typically, several different treatment methods are used before the affected cat shows any signs of improvement.
+Typically, several treatment methods are used before the affected cat shows signs of improvement.

-In some cases, cats with this condition might become aggressive and even bite their owners after being touched.
+Owners must be patient with cats with FHS since this condition can be difficult.
+In some cases, cats with this condition might become aggressive and bite their owners after being touched.

-Please keep in mind that it is not your cat’s fault, and any aggressive behavior is simply an attempt to defend themselves from the discomfort they are experiencing.
+Remember, it’s not your cat’s fault and any aggressive behavior is simply an attempt to defend themselves from the discomfort they are experiencing.

 Dermatological Treatment

-Since lots of cats with this condition engage in compulsive grooming behaviors, they often have irritated and itchy skin, which only makes symptoms of FHS worse.
+Many cats with this condition engage in compulsive grooming behaviors since they have irritated and itchy skin, which makes FHS symptoms worse.

 Your vet may prescribe ointments and topical treatments that can alleviate itching and discomfort.